JuliaEarth/GeoStats.jl/README.md

 # Project goals

 - Design a comprehensive framework for geostatistics in a modern programming language.
-- Address the lack of a platform for scientific comparison of different geostatistical algorithms in the literature.
+- Address the lack of a platform for scientific comparison of different geostatistical algorithms.
 - Exploit modern hardware aggressively, including GPUs and computer clusters.
 - Educate people outside of the field about the existence of geostatistics.